Alejandro2180/Alejandro2180/README.md

 <img src="https://github.com/JoykishanSharma/JoykishanSharma/blob/master/dev_object.png" alt="dev_object" align="right" width="500" height="250" />

 ### 💼  Things that I'm currently working on:
-* :computer: Rebuild the Front-End of an Angular Web Application used to faciliate messaging between students, parents and staff
+* :computer: Rebuild the Front-End of an Angular Web Application used to faciliate messaging between students, parents and staff for k-12 schools
 * :iphone: Build a React Native app used to control a rasberry pi through a Drupal server
 * :pencil: Freelance Wordpress web design

 ### 🌱 Goals I have for myself:
-* :ice_cube: Continue to self learn about blockchain technologies and smart contracts
+* :world_map: Continue to self learn about blockchain technologies and smart contracts
 * :hourglass_flowing_sand: Get accepted into the Plutus Pioneer Program to learn about Haskell and smart contracts on the Cardano blockchain
 * :brain: Become more proficient in Angular Web Development, specifically...